51 Types of Tables for Your Home

-Laminate tables are made up of layers of PVC and high impact melamine.
-These tables mimic the cleaner look of solid wood tables with a wood grain finish.
-However, unlike solid wood pieces, laminate tables are less sturdy, and thus are cheaper than the former.
+Laminate tables are made up of layers of PVC and high-impact melamine.
+These tables are designed to look like solid wood tables with a wood grain finish.
+However, unlike solid wood pieces, laminate tables are less sturdy and, thus, cheaper than the former.

 47. Marble Table

 Marble presents a simple, natural, and elegant look.
 This material is usually seen in architectural details and kitchen designs.
-Because of their natural structure, marble table surfaces have unique designs and tones.
+Because of their natural structure, marble tabletop surfaces have unique designs and tones.

 48. Quartz Table

 If you are looking for a cheaper natural stone material, quartz is a great option.
 The quartz material is mixed with resin to create an elegant tabletop.
 When buying a quartz table, note that although it is made from a durable material, quartz is still more susceptible to chipping and discoloration.